A rectangular additive convolution for polynomials: Introduction

 for all $\uu > 0$ and $\nn \geq 0$, where

 Furthermore, equality holds if and only if $p(x) = x^{\dd}$ or $q(x) = x^{\dd}$. \end{theorem}

 One obvious difference between the two theorems is the replacement of the $U_\alpha$ operator with the more general $\Wtrans{\nn}{\uu}{}$ operator, defined in Section~\ref{sec:measure} (the differences between the two are discussed in Remark~\ref{rem:WvsU}).
-The fact that the analysis of both the symmetric and asymmetric convolutions in \cite{IF4} were able to use the same $U_\alpha$ operator is due to the special form of $\Wtrans{\nn}{\uu}{}$ in the case $\kk = 0$ as a difference of squares (which can then be factored):

 Much of the added difficulty in the proof of Theorem~\ref{thm:main} (with respect to the proof of Theorem~\ref{thm:asymmetric}) is the quadratic nature of the $\Wtrans{\nn}{\uu}{}$ operator.

-The other obvious difference is the appearance of a Pythagorean Theorem-like term that collapses to $\maxroot{}$ when $\nn = 0$.
-We have yet to come up with an intuitive explanation of why this is the correct form, apart from it coming up naturally in the work of Benaych-Georges (see Section~\ref{sec:BG}).
-One consequence of this is that the relation of $\Theta^{\nn}_\uu(p)$ to the largest root of $p$ (which is what we are interested in bounding) is less direct.
+The other obvious difference is that the bound in \eqref{eq:theta} no longer relates the $\maxroot{}$ of the convolution to that of the original polynomials in a linear way (unless $\nn = 0$) We have yet to come up with an intuitive explanation of why this is the correct form, apart from it coming up naturally in the work of Benaych-Georges (see Section~\ref{sec:BG}).
+However, it was worth noting that the form of $\Wtrans{\nn}{\uu}{}$ (and $\Theta^{\nn}_{\uu}$) only plays a significant role in Section~\ref{sec:proof} (the base cases).
+The inductive steps in Section~\ref{sec:inductions} can be adapted to work with a much larger family of operators (and quantities) with the appropriate monotonicity properties (as was pointed out by an anonymous referee).
 One corollary of the results in Section~\ref{sec:measure}, however is that, for fixed $\nn$, the quantity $\Theta^{\nn}_\uu(p)$ is increasing in $\uu$.
 Given that $\Theta^{\nn}_0(p) = \maxroot{p}$, this will provide the type of bound we are hoping. quantitatively bound the effects of $\mysum{\dd}{\kk}$ on the largest root (with respect to the input polynomials).

 In a different direction, Leake and Ryder showed that Theorem~\ref{thm:symmetric} was actually a special case of a more general submodularity inequality \cite{submodular} (note that they use the notation $\mysum{}{\dd}$ as opposed to the $\mysum{\dd}{}$ notation introduced in \cite{convolutions4}). \begin{theorem}[Leake, Ryder] For any real rooted polynomials $p, q, r$ of degree at most $d$, one has